 What to Expect After a Mesothelioma Diagnosis: A Timeline

 Has a family member been diagnosed with mesothelioma?
 Learn more about their diagnosis through our free resources.

 Development of Mesothelioma

 Asbestos exposure generally happens decades before symptoms appear.
 The time between exposure and the development of mesothelioma is called the latency period.
 Asbestos fibers trapped inside the body lodge in the lining of the chest, abdomen, or heart resulting in inflammation, irritation, and scarring.
-This causes the body to lubricate the area more, leading to fluid buildup, which can cause cell mutation and the development of malignant mesothelial cells.
+Next, the body lubricates the area more, leading to fluid buildup, which can cause cell mutation and the development of malignant mesothelial cells.
 Asbestos can directly interact with the chromosomes, affect cell-signaling, and induce mutations and pathologic changes that can lead to fibrosis as well.

 Onset of Symptoms

 Common symptoms of mesothelioma include chest or abdominal pain, a painful cough, difficulty breathing, or unexplained weight loss.
 These symptoms can be mistaken for those of less severe conditions, like pneumonia or the flu, earlier in the mesothelioma timeline.
 If you experience these or other mesothelioma symptoms, alert your primary care physician (PCP) immediately, especially if you have a history of asbestos exposure.
 They may give you an x-ray or refer you to a specialist.